 Dinosaur National Monument P.O.
-Box 210, Dinosaur, CO 81610

-Camping in Colorado and Utah
+Box 210, Dinosaur, CO 81610 Camping in Colorado and Utah

-Setting: In a park where prehistoric dinosaurs reigned 140 million years ago and where paleontologists continue to search for and find their ancient fossil bones, campers are never very far away from the past.
-Millions of years of geologic history are recorded in the rocks.
-Campers can stay in the deep canyons of the Green and Yampa Rivers and in the desert highlands.
+Setting: In a park where prehistoric dinosaurs reigned 140 million years ago and where paleontologists continue to search for and find their ancient fossil bones, campers can contemplate the mysteries of the past.
+They can also enjoy the wild beauty of the Green and Yampa Rivers, and their canyons, either from shore or on a float trip.

 Tent/RV Campgrounds: Split Mountain is open all year.
 Flush toilets and water are provided in the summer; water is not available the rest of the year and pit toilets are provided.
 Gates of Lodore is open all year.
 Deerlodge Park and Green River are open from about mid-May to mid-September; exact dates depend on road and snow conditions.
+All sites are available on a first-come, first-served basis.